galloween/custom-sidebar-v2/README.md

 - all items in config.order should have unique "item" property
 - check out [this post](https://github.com/Villhellm/custom-sidebar/issues/40#issuecomment-982064937) on how to find the name of the menu item
-- items with "hide: true" are not considered in new order, all other items will be ordered as listed in config.order
+- items with "hide: true" are not considered in new order,
+- all other items will be ordered according to their (optional) "order" property **OR** in the order of appearance in config.order
+- if using "order" property, make sure either all items (except hidden) have this property, or none of them (otherwise order may be messed up).
 - any items present in Sidebar, but not in config.order, will be shown on the **bottom** of the top part of the list
+- when using Exceptions, pay attention to "base_order" property - if it's set to "false", the main config.order will be ignored, leaving you with default sidebar (which now should be modified with the exception's order)

 ## Exceptions
 You can define user-specific order using `exceptions` feature (see [details in original repo](https://github.com/Villhellm/custom-sidebar#exceptions))